limari-ch/epistasis-study/README.md

 6. table_positively_selected_sites.py
 7. plotting.R

 Due to GISAID data-sharing restrictions, raw sequences and metadata are not included.
-However, the structure and input format are provided to enable other researchers to reproduce the workflow with their own datasets.